How many WordPress websites do you have?

 You will be taken through the setup process, which is outlined in detail on WPBeginner.com

 If you only have a few websites, you should be okay using a shared hosting account.
 Chances are, you won’t need the extensive specs that come with a dedicated server or cloud hosting account.
+With a shared hosting account, your Multisite network share will be hosted alongside other users’ accounts.

-Dedicated hosting is cheaper than managed, but you’ll need to maintain your dedicated server.
-If you aren’t a server manager, you’ll need to hire someone to do it for you.
+Dedicated hosting is cheaper than managed hosting, but you’ll need to maintain your dedicated server.
+If you aren’t comfortable as a network admin, you’ll need to hire someone to handle server management for your Multisite dashboard.
+On the other hand, managed hosting provides a dedicated server, and the hosting provider will manage it for you.
+This is the ideal solution for a large WordPress Multisite network.

 Are you overwhelmed just thinking about installing Multisite and connecting all of your blogs?
 Contact us and we’ll set you up with a seamless installation that integrates all the blogs in your WordPress network.
 We’ll also double down on security to make sure your WordPress network is secure.